Jobs

 - Click

-in the side navigation bar. - On the Jobs page, click a job that you would like to see the job overview for.
+in the side navigation bar. - On the Jobs page, click a job for which you would like to view the details.

-- The Job Overview page then replaces the list of jobs.
+- The Job Details page then replaces the list of jobs.

 Explain SQL